content row

 Welcome to ACE Performance

 Developing people to their highest potential is a basic leadership responsibility.
-ACE Performance helps supervisors and employees achieve optimal performance and development through collaboration, goal setting, and growth opportunities.
-In other words, it will help us “ACE” performance at Auburn.
+ACE Performance helps supervisors and employees achieve optimal performance and development through collaborative discussions on job clarity, university core values, goals, initiatives, and contributions to the Department’s mission/success.
+In other words, it helps us “ACE” performance at Auburn.

 ACE Performance was developed for us, by us so it has Auburn’s culture and values written all over it.

-A&P and Staff employees with a full-time equivalent (FTE) of .5 or greater will participate in the ACE annual performance process.
+A&P and Staff employees will participate in the ACE annual performance process.

 content row